 The Plan officially ended on 31st December 2013.
 Prior to this the Ministry of Health had established a working group to prepare a draft for a Second National Plan.
-The Plan was expected to work closely with the National Rare Disease Registry and the Centres of Expertise for rare diseases, both of which are supposed to be officialised by the end of 2014.
-However no schedule for the adoption and implementation of the Second Plan was available by the end of 2013.
-Also the Bulgarian Council of Ministers approved by the National Plan for Prevention of Non-communicable Chronic Diseases (2014-2020).
+This Plan was expected to outline close collaboration with the National Rare Disease Registry and the Centres of Expertise for rare diseases, both of which were supposed to be operational by the end of 2014.
+However, no schedule for the adoption and implementation of the Second Plan was available by the end of 2013.

+The Bulgarian Council of Ministers did approve a National Plan for Prevention of Non-communicable Chronic Diseases (2014-2020).